-RECREATIO TA ON FACILITY TABLE S RECREATION FACILITY DEVELOPMENT STANDARDS Activity/Facility acility Recommended Space Requirements a Desired Facilities by 1999 Location Notes (Outdoor Facilities) a Basketball 5,040 - 7,280 square feet (sf) .
-5 Outdoor courts in neighborhood and community parks, or within a school if there is a joint-use agreement.
-Tennis Minimum 7,200 sf single court (2 acres for complex) ę Best in batteries of $2.4$ .
+RECREATIC TA DN FACILITY TABLE 5 RECREATION FACILITY DEVELOPMENT STANDARDS Activity/Facility acility Recommended Space Requirements a Desired Facilities by 1999 Location Notes (Outdoor Facilities) a Basketball 5,040 - 7,280 square feet (sf) 5 Outdoor courts in neighborhood and community parks, or within a school if there is a joint-use agreement.
+Tennis Minimum 7,200 sf single court (2 acres for complex) 6 Best in batteries of $2-4$ .
 Located in a neighborhood or community park or within a school if there is a joint-use agreement.
 Volleyball Minimum 4,000 sf 5 Same as other court activities (e.g., basketball, etc.) Baseball: Official 3.0 - 3.85 acres minimum 3 Part of a neighborhood complex.
-Lighted fields part of community complex or within a school if there is a initi-use acreement Little League 1.2 acres minimum 1 אווווו פ אנוסטי זו נוגאי זא פ לאוויריפא פצראזואויי Football Minimum 1.5 acres 1 Usually part of baseball, football, soccer complex in community park or within a school if there is a joint-use agreement.
+Lighted fields part of community complex or Little League 1.2 acres minimum Within a school it there is a joint-use agreement.
+Football Minimum 1.5 acres 1 Usually part of baseball, football, soccer complex in community park or within a school if there is a joint-use agreement.
 Soccer 1.7 to 2.1 acres 2 Youth soccer on smaller fields within a community or neighborhood parks or within a school if there is a joint-use agreement.
 Softball 1.5 to 2.0 acres 2 Slight difference in dimensions for 16" slow pitch.
 May also be used for youth baseball.
-Multiple Recreation Courts (basketball, volleyball, tennis) ation all, is) 9,840 sf Ą Golf (18-hole standard) tandard) Minimum 110 acres 1 18-hole course can accommodate 500-550 people a day.
+Multiple Recreation Courts (basketball, volleyball, tennis) ation all, s) 9,840 sf þ Golf (18-hole standard) andard) Minimum 110 acres l I 18-hole course can accommodate 500-550 people a day.
 Located in a regional park, within one hour driving time.
 Track & Field Design with football field. ,, Design with football field.
 Swimming Varies on size of pool and amenities.
 Usually 1/2 to 2 acre site.
-5 Pools should be for teaching, competitive and recreation purposes and located in a community park or at a school site.
+37 Pools should be for teaching, competitive and recreation purposes and located in a community park or at a school site.

-a From the National Recreation and Park Association (NRPA), Recreation, Park and Open Space Standards and Guidelines, 1983. b See standards above for basketball, volleyball and tennis.
+\ From the National Recreation and Park Association (NRPA), Recreation, Park and Open Space Standards and Guidelines, 1983. \ See standards above for basketball, volleyball and tennis.
 Indoor multiple facilities should be provided within a gymnasium. c One swimming pool could be located indoors.